 - Transparent forecasts

 The actual transition went from a region-focused structure with much of the cost forecasting being handled by individuals in the various plants and business units across the world to a consolidated global forecasting team with standardized capabilities and processes.
 This Shared Services team now prepares and publishes the forecast, processes and publishes the actuals, and reconciles the variances between the two.
 Support is provided for this process out of three regional service centers located in Latin America, Europe, and the Philippines.
-This allows for the use of a “Follow the Sun” support model, which provides 24 x 5 coverage (24 hours a day, 5 days a week), daily hand over meetings to transition issue resolution and processing work between regions, and business continuity coverage as each region can back up the others.
+This allows for the use of a “Follow the Sun” support model, which provides 24 x 5 coverage (24 hours a day, 5 days a week), daily hand-over meetings to transition issue resolution and processing work between regions, and business continuity coverage as each region can back up the others.

 Associated with this Peercast was a poll created using Peeriosity’s iPollingTM technology.
-The first question addressed the status at companies in expanding their Shared Services model to include services outside what is considered as “traditional”.
-Looking at the results, 19% have already implemented this approach, with another 31% that either have a plan in place and are already implementing as part of it or are working on developing plans to do so.
+The first question addressed the status at companies in expanding their Shared Services model to include services outside what is considered “traditional”.
+Looking at the results, 19% have already implemented this approach, with another 31% that either has a plan in place and are already implementing as part of it or are working on developing plans to do so.
 Important to note in the results is that just 19% of the companies don’t have this on their radar screen at the present time.

 The second poll question then looked at the likelihood that companies will be expanding their scope to include less-traditional services within the next five years.
 Reviewing the results, 51% of the companies have either already broadened their scope or consider it very likely that they will accomplish this within a five-year time frame, while 44% say it is somewhat likely.
 Just 5% of the companies indicated that this scenario was not likely.